-What if you don't have a dutch oven for baking?
+What if you don't have a dutch oven for sourdough bread?
 Thats okay!
 You can use any oven safe pot, minimum 1 gallon size.
-You'll need this big for the loaf to fit.
 An oven safe pot means it can't have any plastic or glass on it.
 I have a stainless steel pot that I use so I can bake two at a time.
 If the only "bad" part on your pot is the lid, try putting a metal cookie sheet on as the lid.
-The point of the dutch oven, is that it traps the steam as the bread dough expands/bakes in the oven, mimicking the steam injected industrial ovens.
+The point of the dutch oven is that it traps the steam as the bread dough expands/bakes in the oven, mimicking the steam injected industrial ovens.

 Equipment